akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/index.md

 ...
 Welcome back!

 At the very first, I will give you an overview over the main software I used in the process.
 Needless to say that I guarantee nothing.
 Nor do I support the things we will create here.
-It is allways a good idea to check out the respective community forum if you get stuck.
+It is always a good idea to check out the respective community forum if you get stuck.

 [Chapter 1: A bunch of tools we need to get up and running](softwarestack.md)